 2. Panasonic GF7

 So it has a Micro Four Thirds sensor with 16 megapixels, and an excellent touch-screen display on the 3-inch tilting monitor with 1,040K dots.
 It’s incredibly small (it can fit in your pocket) and affordable, which makes this ideal for beginners on-the-go.
 It’s just as compact as the Nikon 1, but it has a much sensor, and it’s cheaper, which is why it’s higher on the list.
 Of course, it’s not the best - it shoots continuous 5.8 frames per second, has no viewfinder, and has only 1080 pixel videos.
 It also has no hot shoe for add-on flash and has a short zoom range, but it’s going for $459.95 with the lens, and it’s a bargain.

 1. Sony A5100

-This APS-C sensor with 24.3 megapixels produces amazing image quality again and again.
+This APS-C sensor with 24.3 megapixels produces impressive image quality again and again.
 It has the same standard 3-inch tilting monitor as everyone else, with 921K dots.
-It has no viewfinder, so enthusiasts will be disappointed, but otherwise its incredibly advanced for a novice camera.
-For beginners, it’s perfect, because the sensors attention to detail is remarkable, so long as you are fine with sticking to one lens.
-Otherwise the lack of viewfinder and direct control buttons will be a let-down, but again, for beginners it has incredible usability.
-It has continuous shooting at 6fps, and can capture 1080 pixel videos which also a bit of a let down.
+It has no viewfinder, so enthusiasts will be disappointed, but otherwise, it is incredibly advanced for a novice camera.
+For beginners, it’s perfect, because the sensors attention to detail is remarkable, so long as you are okay with sticking to one lens.
+Otherwise, the lack of viewfinder and direct control buttons will be a let-down, but again, for beginners, it has incredible usability.
+It has continuous shooting at 6fps and can capture 1080 pixel videos which also a bit of a letdown.
 However, for $598, it’s a steal.